Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_and_dbt/data_engineering_with_snowpark_python_and_dbt.md

 Hopefully you've seen how powerful the combination of dbt Python models and the Snowflake platform can be!
 By supporting both SQL and Python based transformations in dbt, data engineers can take advantage of both while building robust data pipelines.
 While most of the time the choice between SQL or DataFrames is simply a matter of preference, as we discussed in the introduction there are use cases where data transformations can't be expressed in SQL.
 In these cases data engineers can make use of tools available in the open source Python ecosystem, including state-of-the-art packages for data science and statistics.

-And best of all, the Snowflake platform enables this with Native Python support and rich Snowpark API for Python.
+And best of all, the Snowflake platform enables this with native Python support and rich Snowpark API for Python.
 This eliminates the need for data engineers to maintain and pay for separate infrastructure/services to run Python code.
 Snowflake manages all of it for you with the ease of use that you would expect from Snowflake!

 Data engineering with Snowflake and dbt just got easier!